Precision Sound Reproducers

 loudspeakers, and the absence of it is already well known as a specific

 quality of electrostatic loudspeakers.
 Vynil disks by design contain

 transients and therefore often are considered less agressive than

-to the inability of the loudspeaker to deal with the transient
+due to the inability of the legacy loudspeaker to deal with the

 information present on the CD.
-Legends can reproduce the transient
+Legend speakers can reproduce transient

-information faithfully and without distortion, as measures have
+information faithfully and without distortion, allowing for both analog

 sources to sound smooth, rich, detailed and without aggression.

 Q: Phase linear, pulse correct, transient distortion free, omnidirectional, virtual point source, full frequency range, high power and dynamics, build-in phase linear subwoofer,….
 It all has been done before.
 What is so special about your system?